akasmikityma/Jockey_Game/frontend/README.md

 >>test if the leavecard is working or not >>
 >>try to first give some alert that your turn has done >>
 >> [BIG] alert every one when the game has ended .. [check on the backend if any player's cardsInhands have gone empty just broadcast that the game is over ]

+--=> what if i remove the current player's valids so it makes less confusing .. have the logic to spread the validsets to other player areas ..
+--=>